-For students that would like to select a language, they must select the language that they have studied during key stage 3, as in order to do well, it is important that they have prior knowledge of the language in order to complete the GCSE.
-Students are not able to select a language they have not studied in Y7-9.
+For students in pathway 1 who are required to select a language, they must select the language that they have studied during key stage 3, as in order to do well, it is important that they have prior knowledge of the language in order to complete the GCSE.
 If a student would like to study both humanities (History and Geography) then this is possible, if they select the second humanity as an "additional" choice.
-Students who are placed in set 1 science in Year 10 may have the option to take "Triple science" rather than combined science which is equivalent to 3 GCSEs rather than 2.